SQ Digital Conquer Born Survivor

 We signed up for the 2017 Lake District Born Survivor, located in Penrith on September 9th – but we actually received the invitation from Kevin Bedford, the Event Director, back in June.
 Which was when I bravely volunteered as tribute (along with 14 others) and our dream team started taking shape.
 Even our directors eagerly signed up to take on the challenge!

-We signed up for the 10AM wave (right after the Elite Squadron, so no pressure!) and got our training shoes on.
+Our digital marketing agency signed up for the 10AM wave (right after the Elite Squadron, so no pressure!) and got our training shoes on.

 We started training straight away by going up to Lancaster University’s Trim Trail.
 This was barely one-tenth of what Born Survivor had in store for us, but it did have monkey bars and other obstacles that also had us practicing our crawling, jumping, and climbing.
 Looking back, it was fantastic training for an exercise newbie like myself!